KilianDesportes/OO_distributedChatSystem/README.md

 This repository is separated in 3 parts :
 - UC_Diagram -> User case diagram
-- Sequence_Diagrams -> Sequence diagrams for each UC, textual additional information in "textual_precision_UC.pdf" file
+- Sequence_Diagrams -> Sequence diagrams for each UC
 - Class_Diagram- > Class diagram

+A complete rapport for the design part and user documentation is available : 'COO_POO_Rapport.pdf'

 ---